Chaoyi-Lu/ZINB_SBM/Real_Data_Application.md

 # save.image("RDA_UKfaculty_ZINBSBM_Fixed_K8_Prior_p_Beta_20_180_T20000_R10.RData")
 ```

-In the case of that the memory of the laptop is enough to load all the data, the practitioners can consider not to store each implementation above and then remove the data in order to save the memory for the next implementation.
+In the case of that the memory of the laptop is enough to load all the data, the practitioners can consider not to store each implementation above and then remove the data for the memory saving for the next implementation.
 Otherwise, it's suggested to do so if practitioners prefer recovering all the work above.

 ## The Summarizing Processes of the RDA